-Be your best self.
-Counseling Services can help you get there.
+Be your best self!
 Personal Counseling is a process of self-discovery and growth.
-It can help increase self-confidence, improve relationships, solve problems, and make good decisions for emotional, intellectual, physical, and spiritual well-being.
-We offer support services such as stress reduction and wellness techniques to help students achieve their educational goals.
-We also work with community agencies to help students find additional support, as needed.
+Student Development Counseling Faculty can help you increase self-confidence, improve relationships, solve problems/conflicts, and make good decisions for your overall well-being.
+We offer short-term support related to stress reduction, motivation, and wellness techniques to help students achieve their educational goals.
+Our brief support model focuses on referrals for additional support, as needed.